 Engineering and survey plans, specifications, and reports required in connection with public improvements and other elements of the subdivision required by the governing body must be prepared by a professional engineer or professional land surveyor as their respective licensing laws allow in accordance with the Montana Subdivision and Platting Act (MSPA) and these Regulations.
-All traffic impact studies must be prepared and stamped by a Professional Traffic Operations Engineer (PTOE).
 Subdivisions must meet the current Access Management Plan adopted by the City.